guzba/crunchy/README.md

 ## About

 Crunchy provides pure Nim implementations of common hashes and data integrity checks (cyclic redundancy checks and checksums).
-These implementations are intende dto be high-performance, including amd64 and arm64 SIMD implementations or using instruction set intrinsics.
+These implementations are intended to be high-performance, including amd64 and arm64 SIMD implementations or using instruction set intrinsics.

 Function | Scalar | SIMD: | amd64 | arm64
 ---       | ---   | ---   | ---   | ---: